devevandro/coolify-app-deploy/README.md

 Optional Inputs

 - secrets: Additional secrets to include in the environment (not required).
 - secretsToExclude: List of secrets to exclude from the environment (not required).
+Use if secrets is defined.

 🛠️ How to Use
 Simply add this Action to your GitHub Actions workflow and configure the required variables, such as the Coolify URL, API key, and environment variables.